 Strabismus, more commonly referred to as “cross-eye” or “eye turn,” is a condition where the eyes don’t point in the same direction.
 While many people choose to correct the condition with surgery, the problem often persists, leaving many patients with little to no improvement.
-A better, more holistic approach is a personalized vision therapy program like the one offered at Five Points Vision Therapy Center.
+A better, more holistic approach is a personalized vision therapy program like the one offered at Five Points Eye Care.
 If you or a loved one is experiencing even a slight eye-turn, speak with Dr. Meg Brya to determine if vision therapy can help you.

 What Is Strabismus?